bluespeck/OakVR/README.txt

-Oak3D will be a cross platform 3D game engine with its own visual editor.
+Running Oak 3D (ro3d) will be a cross platform 3D game engine with its own visual editor.

 For now it is in the early development phase.